DENSITY

 If Processor believes that an Instruction of the Controller infringes the Data Protection Law, it shall promptly inform the Controller without delay.
 Unless prohibited by applicable law, Processor will inform Controller if Processor is subject to a legal obligation that requires Processor to Process Controller Personal Data in contravention of the Instructions; and (ii) may cease all Processing (other than merely storing and maintaining the security of the affected Personal Data) until such time as the Controller issues new Instructions with which Processor is able to comply.
 If this provision is invoked, Processor will not be liable to the Controller under the Agreement for any failure to perform the applicable Density Products until such time as the Controller issues new instructions in regard to the Processing.

 b.
 Security.
-Processor shall take the appropriate technical and organizational measures to adequately protect Personal Data against accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to Personal Data, described under Appendix 2 to the Standard Contractual Clauses.
+Processor shall take the appropriate technical and organizational measures to adequately protect Personal Data against accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to Personal Data, described under Annex 2 to theEU SCCs and Appendix 2 to the UK SCCs.
 Upon Controller’s request, Processor shall provide a current Personal Data protection and security program relating to the Processing hereunder.

-Processor will facilitate Controller’s compliance with the Controller’s obligation to implement security measures with respect to Personal Data (including if applicable Controller’s obligations pursuant to Articles 32 to 34 (inclusive) of the GDPR), by (i) implementing and maintaining the security measures described under Appendix 2, (ii) complying with the terms of Section 4(d) (Personal Data Breaches); and (iii) providing the Controller with information in relation to the Processing in accordance with Section 5 (Audits).
+Processor will assist Controller in complying with Controller’s obligation to implement security measures with respect to Personal Data (including if applicable Controller’s obligations pursuant to Articles 32 to 34 (inclusive) of the GDPR), by (i) implementing and maintaining the security measures described under Appendix 2, (ii) complying with the terms of Clause 4(d) of the UK SCCs and Clause 8.6(a) of the EU SCCs (Personal Data Breaches); and (iii) providing the Controller with information in relation to the Processing in accordance with Clause 5 of the UK SCCs and Clause 8.9 of the EU SCCs(Audits).

 c.
 Confidentiality.
 Processor shall ensure that any personnel whom Processor authorizes to process Personal Data on its behalf is subject to confidentiality obligations with respect to that Personal Data.
 The undertaking to confidentiality shall continue after the termination of the above-entitled activities.